Awakened-Redstone/AutoWhitelist/README.md

 [<img src="https://storage.ko-fi.com/cdn/brandasset/kofi_button_blue.png" width="30%"/>](https://ko-fi.com/awakenedredstone)

+## Dedicated documentation website coming soon, I expect to have it ready by the end of the March 2024
 <br/>

 **The mod may not work properly with other discord integration mods if they use a different version of JDA**